 Twin Lakes Trail is a 2.4 mile heavily trafficked out and back trail located near Salt Lake City, Utah that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 cross country skiing